 Birth Center – Access to Equipment

 A birth center will have equipment for monitoring mom and baby during labor and delivery, IVs and fluids, oxygen, and the basics for taking care of mom and baby.
-If any complications arise, mom will be transferred to a hospital where a full range of emergency care can be provided.
+If any complications arise, mom and/or baby will be transferred to a hospital where a full range of emergency care can be provided.
 Transfer is typically easier from a birth center than from a home birth, because centers do it more frequently and have a system set up for it.
 Still, the care that is given during transport is far short of what’s available inside a hospital.

 Birth Center – Intervention